zmcpheron/clockwork/README.md

 This repo contains one solution with two projects.
 It is targeted for C# and Javascript deveopers.
 ####Project Clockwork.API####
-Clockwork.API is a simple api that returns a time date object and records the IP address, and timeate of any callers to the API in a SQLite database.
+Clockwork.API is a simple api that returns a time date object and records the IP address, and timedate of any callers to the API in a SQLite database.

 ####Project Clockwork.Web####
 Clockwork.Web is a simple website that uses javascript to call the API at the push of a button and displays the result JSON object.